 This is because, as the pregnancy progresses and the baby grows bigger, the womb, which is a muscular organ, stretches to accommodate it.

 And, to accommodate the enlarging womb and preserve the other vital organs in the woman’s abdomen, the walls of the abdomen to the front also stretch forward and outward.

 Pregnancy Belly [Abdominal Separation, Rectus Abdominis Diastasis(RAD); or Rectus Diastasis].

-The rectus abdominis is the first muscle sheet in these layers that runs from the bottom of ribs to the top of the pubis, but it is divided into two halves, and popularly referred to as the ‘six-pack’ that is better appreciated in the well-developed physique of professional athletes.
+The rectus abdominis is the first muscle sheet in these layers that runs from the bottom of ribs to the top of the pubis.
+It is divided into two halves, and popularly referred to as the ‘six-pack’ that is better appreciated in the well-developed physique of professional athletes.

 Why does Pregnancy Belly Happen?

-Not all pregnant women get Pregnancy Belly, but it is very common in pregnancy and some pregnant women may not know that they have it as it can happen in different degrees and small separations are easily missed.
+Not all pregnant women get Pregnancy Belly, but it is very common in pregnancy.
+Some pregnant women may not know that they have it as it can happen in different degrees and small separations are easily missed.

 For those who do develop it, the most common reasons for its occurrence are:

 - Multiple pregnancies (twins, triplets, etc. that significantly make the womb bigger and therefore create more tension on the muscle sheet)

 - Carrying a Large-sized baby